go140point6/xahl-node/README.md

         ./setup.sh

+## Uninstall

+Not recommended for production use, you would be better off reinstalling Ubuntu cleanly but I used this in my testing of the script so I am making it available:

+        ./_reset_xahl_node.sh

 ### Vars file _(xahl_node.vars)_

 The vars file allows you to manually update variables which helps to avoid interactive prompts during the install.